Dakota-Wharry123/web-dev-hw/project-1/readme.md

 So I have to admit.
 Week one is over and I've already learned a **ton**.
 But I still feel really overwhelmed.
 Most of these concepts I've heard, of but that was about the extent of my knowledge on them.
 I'm hoping things will get a little smoother as we go on, but the initial learning curve was a bit steeper than I expected.

 ---
-So, I'll fully admit, I procrastinated *really bad*.
+I'll fully admit, I procrastinated *really bad*.
 I was thinking, 'Oh it's jus the first week of school, I'll be fine.'
 I really underestimated how much we would try to tackle right away.

 As I saw a few others mention I too didn't initially realize there were two modules due this week.
 I just thought there would be the one so I would be able to do it pretty simply. *I was wrong*.
 I know I'm not the only one in this situation, but I procrastinate religiously.
 So with that in mind I think that I've learned my lesson. **Don't try to do in one night what they give you a week to do.**